-Two meetings will be held each year to stimulate collaborative research and build personal links between the fellows, their sponsors, and the LHC experimental collaborations.
-These meetings will include practical training sessions run by the postdoctoral fellows and guest lecturers, and are meant to expose fellows to the broad array of LHC-related physics topics.
-They will incorporate feedback from the experimental collaborations on issues arising from experimental analyses, and provide advice on professional development (such as advice on applying and interviewing for faculty positions, writing grants, giving seminars or colloquia, and participating in public outreach).
+Two meetings will be held each year to stimulate collaborative research and build personal links between the Fellows, their sponsors, and the LHC experimental collaborations.
+These meetings will include practical training sessions run by the postdoctoral Fellows and guest lecturers.
+They will incorporate feedback from the experimental collaborations on issues arising from experimental analyses, and provide advice on aspects of professional development (such as advice on applying and interviewing for faculty positions, writing grants, giving seminars or colloquia, and participating in public outreach).
 These meetings could be hosted by National Laboratories or other institutions, such as KITP or the Aspen Center for Physics.
-They could also be held in parallel with the CERN-Fermilab LHC Summer School, where the postdoctoral fellows could play a role in the school, for example as discussion leaders (see the attached support letter by Jeff Appel and Bogdan Dobrescu).

-The links between the fellows, and between the fellows and the theoretical or experimental community at large, will be further strengthened through the creation of theoretical working groups similar to the physics working groups of the Tevatron and LHC experiments.
-The LHC fellows, with the help and guidance of their faculty sponsors and senior members of the US theory community, will take leadership roles in these working groups.
-In this way the fellows will provide the backbone of this nationwide collaborative theory network.
+The continuity of the links between the Fellows, and between the Fellows and the theoretical or experimental community at large, will be encouraged through the creation of theoretical working groups similar to the physics working groups of the Tevatron and LHC experiments.
+The LHC Fellows, with the help of their faculty sponsors and other senior members of the US theory community, will be expected to take a leadership role in one or more of these working groups.
+The collection of Fellows will provide the backbone of a nationwide collaborative theory network.
 In addition to smaller gatherings, the groups will be encouraged to have regularly-scheduled video conferences.
 Videoconferenced meetings will facilitate the participation of physicists from isolated groups and smaller institutions - making it possible for them to collaborate with others and coherently focus their efforts on projects that are directly relevant to LHC physics.